Diversity Fellows Program

 - Purely Social and Fun!

 Program Budget: The Diversity Fellow will work with the GS Staff to determine the appropriate finances per DF event.
-For each calendar year, the Diversity Fellow must work within a budget of $1,000 and will be expected to communicate (via email, phone, or in person) with the GS staff prior to finalizing programs in order to obtain proper approval.
+For each calendar year, the Diversity Fellow must work within a budget of $1,000 per semester and will be expected to communicate (via email, phone, or in person) with the GS staff prior to finalizing programs in order to obtain proper approval.
 Each DF is issued a University Travel and Expense Credit Card for use for DF events.
 At the end of each month DFs need to substantiate their T&E card transitions and/or submit out-of-pocket reimbursements in Concur.

 Program Evaluation: Upon completion of each program, DF must complete a Program Evaluation form to provide detailed information on the outcome of the event.